Elephant Refuge and Wildlife Rescue Center

 As a volunteer at the elephant project, you will be taught everything you need to know about the care of these magnificent animals.
 During the project, you will work hands-on with the elephants and some of the tasks you will get as a volunteer are:

-- collecting and harvesting food for the elephants
+- collecting and harvesting food for the elephants - this is hard physical work

 - feeding them throughout the day